kurtamohler/spacetimelib/_sources/index.rst.txt

 SpacetimeLib documentation
 ==========================

-**SpacetimeLib** is a Python library for performing calculations and solving problems in special relativity physics.
+**SpacetimeLib** is a special relativity physics library for Python.

+With SpacetimeLib, you can easily calculate Lorentz transformations, time dilation, length contraction, and more.

 .. note::